PowerShellEmpire/PowerTools/README.md

 on the domain the current user has local administrator access on.
 See function descriptions for appropriate usage and available options.

+To run on a machine, start powershell with "powershell -exec bypass" and then load the powerview script: PS> Import-Module .\powerview.ps1

 For detailed output of underlying functionality, pass the -Debug flag to most functions.

 For functions that enumerate multiple machines, pass the -Verbose flag to get a